researchart/rose6icse/submissions/reusable/junwenyang/INSTALL.md

-We provide a docker image that contains the script checkers in Vibranium and all the applications we use in the paper.
+We provide a docker image that contains the script checkers in our paper main#278 and all the applications we use in the paper.
 Below are steps to run it and reproduce the experiments on docker.

 ### Pull and run the docker image
 * Login to you docker hub account and pull the [docker image](https://hub.docker.com/repository/docker/managedataconstraints/data-constraints-analyzer):
 ```
-$ docker pull managedataconstraints/data-constraints-analyzer
+$ docker pull managedataconstraints/data-constraints-analyzer:first
 ```
 ```
 $ docker run -it -p 127.0.0.1:3000:3000 managedataconstraints/data-constraints-analyzer:first